tarwn/lessthandot-hugo/blogs/content/posts/2009-06-07-enabling-readyboost-in-vista.md

 For a device to be compatible and useful it must conform to these requirements:

-  * The removable media&#8217;s capacity must be at least 256 MB—250 MB after formatting.
+  * The removable media's capacity must be at least 256 MB—250 MB after formatting.
 Windows Vista x86 is limited to using 3.5GB (Vista x64 can support up to 16GB); this restriction has been removed in Windows 7.
   * The device must have an access time of 1 ms or less.
   * The device must be capable of 2.5 MB/s read speeds for 4 KB random reads spread uniformly across the entire device, and 1.75 MB/s write speeds for 512 KB random writes spread uniformly across the device